Blog

 But I wasn’t going to let a Saturday night go by without doing at least some DMX lighting production!

 One of the things Kerry asked me to do for the wedding was to bring some drama to the cake-cutting ceremony – so I had the chance to put spotlights, moving heads, colour washes and a layer of haze into the incredibly characterful old crypt underneath beautiful 12th Century Langley Abbey where the wedding reception was held.
 It was a gorgeous space to work with – and the textures in the walls and the shape of the ceiling really lent themselves to creating interesting and atmospheric lighting scenes.
-The amazing pictures by Tim Stephenson really help to capture the effect.

 • New Studio Open For Business